 The idea back then was quite controversial as their business model is to hire entry level grads or anyone who wants to work there and pay them low hourly wages.
 The franchise offers low cost massage and their premise is to bring more people in for massage with the low fees.
 That means that they cannot pay their therapists much more.

 At first I was really scared of them, thinking that they would ruin my business since I am priced much higher than the fees they charge.
 I thought at first that they wouldn’t last long – but of course they have.
-Each Massage Envy is run independently and the owner can make the places much friendlier to massage therapists and some do just that.
+Each Massage Envy is a franchise which is owned and run independently and the owner can make the places much friendlier to massage therapists and some do just that.

 On the positive side:

 - They provide jobs when there are not many jobs in massage to be found.

 - They pay for MT to take CE classes (from what I understand)

 - They donate money lots of money!) to things like the AMTA and the Massage Therapy Foundation and the Arthritis Foundation.